cristianciofu/cristianciofu.github.io/_posts/2016-12-06-cheat-game-leclerc.md

 ---
 layout: post
-title: JS + Bookmarklet - cheat Grand Jeu "Memory de Noël" - E.Leclerc
+title: Cheat Grand Jeu "Memory de Noël" by Leclerc
 ---

 Leclerc launched a Christmas "memory game" on their website.

 A friend saw that the process of choosing the same card is actually based on the id of the field so...
 I said it's a cool idea to cheat a little bit :)

-That's what we developers do when we want to have some fun ;)
+> That's what we developers do when we want to have some fun ;)

 So, here's the link of the game : ["Memory de Noël" - E.Leclerc](http://www.memorydenoel.fr)

-The needed code :
+The needed code (JS + Bookmarklet) :

 {% gist f6dfbe44f1f1361fe41d2e88205114d9 %}